William H. Gray III: Career

 Gray resigned unexpectedly from Congress in 1991 to serve as president of the United Negro College Fund from 1991 to 2004.
 The move was considered surprising and prompted speculation that it may have been connected with an investigation into alleged campaign finance violations by the Gray team.
 A Pennsylvania Senate seat had been left vacant when Senator John Heinz was killed in a plane crash.
 Major-party candidates were chosen by the party committees because it was too late for a primary.
 The speculation was that Attorney General Dick Thornburgh struck a deal with Gray, who not only had been the subject of an investigation into campaign finance irregularities but also a grand jury investigation into his church's financial affairs.
 It was reported that Gray agreed not run in the special election and in return Thornburgh would drop the investigations.
 Thornburgh resigned as Attorney General and ran for the Senate seat himself, though he lost in an upset to Democrat Harris Wofford.
+Gray left the United Negro College Fund in 2004 and would later become co-founder of the government lobbying firm Gray Loeffler LLC.

 Gray served as a special adviser to the President and Secretary of State for Haitian affairs in 1994.
 He was named to the PoliticsPA list of "Pennsylvania's Top Political Activists."

 Outside politics he was also a businessman who has been a director at Dell from 2000.
 Gray was a director of J.P.
 Morgan Chase & Co., Prudential Financial Inc., Rockwell International Corporation, Visteon Corporation and Pfizer.
 He retired from Bright Hope Baptist Church in 2007 and was succeeded by Kevin R. Johnson.